 - Short, catchy titles work.

-There are several types of titles that use the formulas for successful attention getting used in marketing and sales for decades.
-Updated of course, but they fall into these basic categories:
+There are several types of titles that use the formulas for successful attention-getting used in marketing and sales for decades.
+Updated of course, they fall into these basic categories:

 - Startling Statement

 I remember the list as SAM CHIL so when I am writing a title I can refer to the list.
 I try to write a title using each category on the list, before I decide finally on the title I will use.